yunguid/oakley/README.md

 # Oakley SRS

-Oakley SRS is an **offline, AI-powered spaced-repetition system** that captures knowledge snippets from any screen, turns them into flash-cards with a local LLM, and periodically quizzes the user by voice or text.
+Oakley SRS is an AI-powered spaced-repetition system that captures text or screenshots from your screen, turns them into flash-cards using OpenAI, and periodically quizzes the user by voice or text.

 ## Features

+- Text selection capture (⇧⌘>)
-- Clipboard capture with one hotkey (⇧⌘P)
+- Screenshot capture (⇧⌘<)
-- Automatic flash-card generation through OpenAI (local LLM WIP)
+- Automatic flash-card generation through OpenAI
 - Spaced repetition scheduling with SM-2 algorithm
 - Voice and text-based review
-- Complete privacy - runs 100% offline
+- Web interface for browsing cards (localhost:5173)
+- REST API for card access (localhost:3030)

 ## Development Status